tjira/acorn/docs/pages/coupledcluster.md

 &+\hat{P}\_{(i/j)}\sum\_et\_i^e\braket{ab||ej}-\hat{P}\_{(a/b)}\sum\_mt\_m^a\braket{mb||ij}
 \end{align}

 The Coupled Cluster Singles and Doubles amplitude equations are, again, nonlinear and require iterative solution methods to obtain the final amplitudes.
-The initial guess for the amplitudes is often set to zero, and the equations are solved iteratively until convergence is achieved.<!--\cite{10.1063/1.460620}-->
+The initial guess for the amplitudes is often set to zero, and the equations are solved iteratively until convergence is achieved.

 {:.cite}
 > Stanton, John F., Jürgen Gauss, John D. Watts, and Rodney J. Bartlett.
 1991.
 “A Direct Product Decomposition Approach for Symmetry Exploitation in Many-Body Methods.
 I. Energy Calculations.” *The Journal of Chemical Physics* 94: 4334–45. <https://doi.org/10.1063/1.460620>.